Cartoonito (UK and Ireland)

 Cartoonito is a British pay television channel which targets children between the ages of 3 and 6.
 It is run by Warner Bros.
 Discovery under its International division.
+Unlike Cartoon Network and Boomerang, Cartoonito doesn't have a +1 timeshift in the UK.
+The channel is available in high definition on Sky Stream and Virgin Media.

 History

-Launch (2006–2007)
+Launch as a strand on Cartoon Network Too (2006–2007)

-On August 14, 2006, the Turner Broadcasting System announced they would launch a new pre-school-oriented block for Cartoon Network Too known as Cartoonito, which would launch on 4 September 2006, running from 6 AM to 3 PM.
+On 14 August 2006, Turner Broadcasting System Europe announced they would launch a new pre-school-oriented strand for Cartoon Network Too known as Cartoonito, which would launch on 4 September, running from 6:00AM to 3:00PM.

-Relaunch as full channel (2007–present)
+Relaunch as a full channel (2007–2017)

 On 2 May 2007, Turner announced that they would expand Cartoonito to a full-time network on 24 May 2007.
-This allowed for Cartoon Network Too to merge and replace Toonami, allowing the full Cartoonito channel to launch in the ex-Cartoon Network Too slot.
-The channel ran between 3 AM and 7 PM in a time-sharing agreement with Turner Classic Movies 2 (later became Turner Classic Movies +1 after 13 August 2013).
+This allowed Cartoon Network Too to merge and replace Toonami, allowing the full Cartoonito channel to launch in the ex-Cartoon Network Too slot.

+On 24 May 2007, at 3:00 AM, Cartoonito launched as a standalone channel on Sky channel 619, just after the old version of Cartoon Network Too closed at 7:00 PM the previous day.
+The channel was broadcast from 3:00 AM until 7:00 PM and originally timeshared with Turner Classic Movies 2 (later became Turner Classic Movies +1 after 13 August 2013).

-On August 28, 2009, it was announced that a Cartoonito block would air on Boomerang from 9:00am-10:30am on school-term weekdays beginning in September.
-The aim of the block was to introduce the Cartoonito brand to viewers who had never seen the programmes the channel offered.
+On 28 August 2009, it was announced that a Cartoonito block would air on Boomerang from 9:00 AM-10:30 AM on school-term weekdays beginning in September.
+The block aimed to introduce the Cartoonito brand to viewers who had never seen the programmes the channel offered.

-On 25 March 2010, Cartoonito was added to Virgin Media.
-For the launch, the channel's runtime was changed, now running from 4 AM to 8 PM.
+On 1 March 2010, it was announced that Cartoonito would be added to Virgin Media by April.
+The channel was added on 25 March and by May had become the most widely distributed pre-school pay network in the United Kingdom.
+The addition to Virgin Media also saw a change in its broadcast hours, from 3:00 AM until 7:00 PM to 4:00 AM until 8:00 PM.

 On 26 October 2013, Cartoonito was launched on BT TV, and Cartoonito launched on Plusnet in May 2015.
 On 15 December 2016, Cartoonito was added to TalkTalk.

-Introduction of 24-hour service (2017–present)
+Introduction of 24 hour broadcasting and 2018 UK rebrand (2017–2022)

-Cartoonito shifted its aspect ratio to 16:9 widescreen on 1 November 2017.
-The channel moved to a full 24-hour schedule on 15 January 2018.
+During the premiere of Daisy & Ollie in the UK, Cartoonito shifted its aspect ratio to 16:9 widescreen on 1 November 2017.
+The channel moved to a full 24 hour schedule on 15 January 2018.
 On 2 March 2018, the channel was announced for a rebrand with an updated website.
 The logo remained the same, with the only difference being that the eyes were changed from purple to black.